jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 - Windows Users: Open a Windows Command Prompt (cmd) terminal window.
   If you can't find the Command Prompt, type "cmd.exe" in Run.
 - OS X Users: Open a Terminal window.
+  - bash has been the default Terminal shell since OS X 10.3.
+  - If your default shell is different, type "bash" to temporarily switch to bash.
+  - Setting the shell to Bash permanently is left as an exercise for the user.
 - Linux users: Open a Terminal window.
 ===============================================================================